 If you are having problems connecting to smtp.socketlabs.com there are some basic tests that can be performed to diagnose the issue that is occurring.

-Even with perfect up time we often get support requests reporting that a connection could not be established.
 First, always check for any status alerts about any possible service interruptions at http://status.socketlabs.com.
-If there are no alerts on our status page then check some of the most common causes of connection issues such as:
+If there are no alerts on our status page, then check some of the most common causes of connection issues such as:

 Anti-virus software often effects SMTP connectivity because virus and malware components are known for generating SPAM messages.
 If you are having trouble connecting to smtp.socketlabs.com, the first troubleshooting step is to disable anti-virus software and try again to connect.

 Firewalls are another leading cause of SMTP connection issues.
 Firewalls can be software- or hardware-based and commonly block SMTP traffic by default.
 Be sure to check any firewall, both software and hardware-based, that may exist between you and your connection to your ISP.
 See our article on SMTP Connections for more information about setting up your firewall to allow access to our SMTP delivery infrastructure.

 Once you can confirm that your machine is able to reach outside of your local network on any of the SocketLabs supported ports (25, 2525, or 587), the last hurdle is ensuring that your Internet Service Provider allows for SMTP transmissions on the port you are utilizing in the settings for your application.
 Virtually all ISPs in the United States have been known to block port 25.
 This includes even large scale providers like Comcast, Verizon, Cox, and Time Warner as well as most smaller regional ISPs, so if you can't connect on port 25 be sure to try alternate ports 2525 or 587.